johnalison/obsidian-notes/Journal/6 October 2024 Sunday.md

 Some [[Selfish reasons to having more kids]]

 # Gym and Steamroom
-- Deadlifts / clings / step-up
+- Farmers Carries / clings / step-up

 More reading